kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 2. The management cluster may also be a worker.
 Supporting this scenario is important for smooth transition of Kueue users from a single-cluster to multi-cluster.

-Ideally, I prefer the mechanism to be lightweight so that it is easy to be adopted by other Job CRDs supported by Kueue
+Ideally, the mechanism should be lightweight so that it is easy to be adopted by other Job CRDs supported by Kueue
 (see [here](https://github.com/kubernetes-sigs/kueue/blob/6d428f3279a9ca0e204c083dc649dbbc6558db71/config/components/manager/controller_manager_config.yaml#L31-L42)):
 MPIJob, RayJob, JobSet, multiple Kubeflow jobs.